Guidelines for the approval of offshore programme delivery

 What does it mean?

-Overall, the Evaluator has deemed the application meets the criteria and is supported by documentation of sufficient quality that an RFI should resolve any questions.
+Overall, the Evaluator has deemed the application potentially meets the criteria and is supported by documentation of sufficient quality that an RFI should resolve any questions.

 The findings of the evaluation will be set out in a report and the Evaluator will be available to explain or clarify it.